treangenlab/somatem/docs/tool_status-quicknotes.md

     - bandage: Is on nf-core; --color options doesn't work thought in the `--help` documentation.
     - I am wondering how the intended outpyt looks like as mentioned in rhea [readme](https://github.com/treangenlab/rhea?tab=readme-ov-file#graph-visuals).

+## Orchestrating the pipeline
+- Connected pre-processing, taxonomic profiling into the main workflow `somatemte.nf`

 ## nf-core compatibility
 - Created a template using `nf-core pipelines create` with custom settings
   - _Assuming this is not going on nf-core since Todd would want to keep ownership rather than community owned status_